jack-richards/tf2-trading-bot/README.md

 ## **bptf-autopricer**

-For more details regarding the pricer, visit my [bptf-autopricer GitHub project page](https://github.com/jack-richards/bptf-autopricer).
+For more details regarding the pricer, visit my [bptf-autopricer GitHub project page]([https://github.com/jack-richards/bptf-autopricer](https://github.com/jack-richards/bptf-autopricer/tree/tf2-trading-bot)).
+Make sure to use the version clearly labelled as being for this project (the tf2-trading-bot branch).

 ### Setup Instructions for **bptf-autopricer**
-Official setup instructions for **bptf-autopricer** can be found in the ``README.MD`` file on the [GitHub project page](https://github.com/jack-richards/bptf-autopricer/blob/main/README.md).
+Official setup instructions for **bptf-autopricer** can be found in the ``README.MD`` file on the [GitHub project page](https://github.com/jack-richards/bptf-autopricer/blob/tf2-trading-bot/README.md).

 ## Docker & Docker Compose
 The **tf2-automatic** applications are distributed via docker files, which require docker to run.